CLAUSE 1 — PLATFORM NATURE, LIMITATION OF LIABILITY, AND CLIENT INDEMNITY

 1.5 Client Indemnity

-The Client shall fully and effectively indemnify, defend, and hold harmless the Company, its directors, officers, employees, contractors, and agents (together, the "Indemnified Parties") from and against any and all claims, actions, proceedings, losses, damages, costs, expenses (including reasonable legal fees on a solicitor-and-client basis), fines, penalties, and liabilities of any nature brought against or suffered by any Indemnified Party arising out of or in connection with: (a) the Client's operation of its towing or recovery business; (b) any act, omission, negligence, or misconduct of any driver, operative, or subcontractor deployed by the Client; (c) the Client's breach of any applicable law or regulation; or (d) any claim by an end-user arising from the services provided by the Client.
-This indemnity shall survive the termination or expiry of this Agreement.
+The Client shall fully and effectively indemnify, defend, and hold harmless the Company, its directors, officers, employees, contractors, and agents (together, the "Indemnified Parties") from and against any and all claims, actions, proceedings, losses, damages, costs, expenses (including reasonable legal fees on a solicitor-and-client basis), fines, penalties, and liabilities of any nature brought against or suffered by any Indemnified Party arising out of or in connection with:

 1.6 Savings